Chart Color Schemes

 Educational outcomes in Aitkenvale fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Aitkenvale trail regional benchmarks, with 23.2% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are most common at 16.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 36.4% of residents aged 15+ holding vocational credentials – advanced diplomas (9.4%) and certificates (27.0%).
+Aitkenvale residents aged 15+ with university degrees comprise 23.2%, compared to Australia's 30.4%.
+Bachelor degrees are most prevalent at 16.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (2.0%).
+Vocational credentials are held by 36.4% of residents, including advanced diplomas (9.4%) and certificates (27.0%).
+Current educational participation stands at 33.2%, with 11.1% in primary education, 9.5% in secondary education, and 6.2% pursuing tertiary education.

-Educational participation is high, with 33.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.2% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 9.5% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education